Wixel/GUMP/README.markdown

 // Returns human readable error text in an array or string get_readable_errors($convert_to_string = false);

+// Fetch an array of validation errors indexed by the field names get_errors_array();

 // Override field names with readable ones for errors set_field_name($field, $readable_name);
 ```